 Pricing every BAL byte at the same FLOOR_GAS_PER_BYTE as non-zero calldata makes the worst case invariant to the attacker’s choice: calldata, auths, storage keys, addresses, code, and balances all yield 1/64 bytes per gas at the floor.
 The optimum collapses to B = gas_limit / 64.

 EIP-7928 keeps accessed addresses and storage keys in the BAL even when their call frame reverts.
-Extending the floor accumulator before the insertion guarantees every BAL byte is accounted for, and an out-of-gas at the extension aborts before the matching insertion.
-A refund-on-revert design would have to interact with EIP-3529 storage refunds and the existing OOG semantics; up-front accounting avoids both.
+Metering each contribution before the insertion guarantees every BAL byte is accounted for, and an out-of-gas at the metering step aborts before the matching insertion.
+The meter is otherwise a deliberate upper bound, not an exact mirror of the BAL: changes from reverted frames are never rewound (see Reverts), because rewinding them would entangle the meter with the existing OOG and refund machinery for no benefit — the count feeds nothing but a floor that rarely binds, so over-counting is free.

 Per-auth coverage is static